 Yes.
 In ArcGIS Pro 1.2 or later, you can create navigation maps with custom roads and transportation network datasets, geocoding locators and features, and map displays that can be used in Navigator.
 In ArcGIS Pro 1.4 or later, you can also create custom travel modes to include in your navigation maps and use feature editing templates.
 You'll package your custom navigation map into a mobile map package (.mmpk) that can be shared with your ArcGIS organizational account or downloaded directly to your mobile device.
 Navigator only supports mobile map packages, so all maps used in the app must be packaged this way.
+Both a routing network and a locator are required for navigation maps used in Navigator.
 For more details about mobile map packages and their benefits, see the introduction of the Mobile map package topic in the ArcGIS Pro help.

 This depends on whether you want to use an Esri-provided navigation map as it is, create your own navigation map with entirely your own data, or modify an Esri-provided navigation map.
 You may also need additional licenses depending on how much you want to modify an Esri navigation map.
 The following are the answers to this question based on use case: